yichenshen/holocron-configs/vim/README.md

   - `.vim` contains custom configs for languages and the plugins
  - Symlinks `init.vim` to `~/.config/nvim/init.vim`
   - This makes neovim make use of traditional vim's config structure
+ - Installs vim-plug

+## Install plugins

+Start neovim and run `:PlugInstall` to install the plugins.